Skip to content

 Calibration Services

-Our metrology laboratory goes from strength to strength generating an income of £71,916 against a target of £55,000.
+Our metrology laboratory goes from strength to strength generating an income of £63,815.30 against a target of £55,000.
+We have customers from as far away as Norfolk and Kent.
+We also saved £18,823 by doing our own internal calibration work.

-This year we also raised £22,500 through our courses for trainees from other local authorities.
-These have been so popular that we are hosting another programme in 2024/25 and this is being promoted by the Chartered Trading Standards Institute (CTSI).
+This year we also raised £15,000 through our courses for trainees from other local authorities.
+These have been popular and this year were promoted by the Chartered Trading Standards Institute (CTSI).

 Feedback from course attendees includes: